adapter-hub/adapters/adapter_docs/quickstart.md

 import os

 import torch
-from transformers import BertTokenizer from transformers.adapters import BertAdapterModel, AutoAdapterModel
+from transformers import AutoTokenizer  # TODO: discuss: I find it more convenient to use the Auto class from transformers.adapters import AutoAdapterModel

-# Load pre-trained BERT tokenizer from Huggingface.
+# Load pre-trained BERT tokenizer from Huggingface
-tokenizer = BertTokenizer.from_pretrained('bert-base-uncased')
+tokenizer = AutoTokenizer.from_pretrained('bert-base-uncased')

 # An input sentence.
 sentence = "It's also, clearly, great fun."

-# Tokenize the input sentence and create a PyTorch input tensor.
+# Tokenize the input sentence and create a PyTorch input tensor
 input_data = tokenizer(sentence, return_tensors="pt")

-# Load pre-trained BERT model from HuggingFace Hub.
+# Load pre-trained BERT model from HuggingFace Hub
-# The `BertAdapterModel` class is specifically designed for working with adapters.
+# The `BertAdapterModel` class is specifically designed for working with adapters
-# It can be used with different prediction heads.
+# It can be used with different prediction heads
-model = BertAdapterModel.from_pretrained('bert-base-uncased')
+model = AutoAdapterModel.from_pretrained('bert-base-uncased')
 ```

 Having loaded the model, we now add a pre-trained task adapter that is useful to our task from AdapterHub.